CromwellCMS/Cromwell/website/docs/toolkits/intro.md

 ## Customization

-All components follow the same rules for customization of design via props.
+All components follow the same rules for customization via props.
 There are 3 common props (though not all components have all 3):

 ### 1. `classes`
+Object with custom CSS classes to assign on inner elements of a component:
-Object with your CSS classes: `{ [target_class]: 'your_class' }`
+`{ [target_class]: 'your_class' }`
-You can use any styling solution to create your CSS classes and assign them to inner elements of a component:
+You can use any styling solution to create your CSS classes:
 ```tsx
 <MuiBreadcrumbs classes={{ link: 'breadcrumbLink' }} />
 ```